 A portion of the Company's revenue which is denominated in foreign currencies is cash flow hedged.
 The amounts disclosed for revenue from the sale of goods and services include the recycling of the effective amount of the foreign currency derivatives that are used to hedge foreign currency revenue.
-The amount included in revenue is a net loss of £13.6m (2019: net loss £23.3m).
+The amount included in revenue is a net gain of £11.2m (2020: net loss £13.6m).

 All revenues relating to sales of goods and services recognised during the period arose from contracts with customers.
-Please see note 36 for analysis by geographical location.
+Please see note 35 for analysis by geographical location.

-The amount of revenue recognised during the year that was previously recorded as a contract liability was £15.0m (2019: £15.5m).
+The amount of revenue recognised during the year that was previously recorded as a contract liability was £16.6m (2020: £15.0m).